Gain access to personalized product screening, the best pricing, rewards, and more!

 While pre-emergent herbicides don’t guarantee instant gratification, they do work effectively to reduce weeds springing up in your soil when used properly.

-Pre-emergent herbicides come either in a water-soluble bag or powder that needs to be mixed with water first (according to the label) before application or they can come in granular form that must be spread using a granular spreader and will require irrigation in order to help the granule release the pre-emergent chemical.
+Pre-emergent herbicides come either in a water-soluble bag or powder that needs to be mixed with water first (according to the label) before application, or they can come in granular form that must be spread using a granular spreader and will require irrigation in order to help the granule release the pre-emergent chemical.

 Our Recommendations

-Pre-emergent herbicides come in granular and water-soluble forms and can be selective or non-selective.
-While both are effective formulations, granular pre-emergents are easier to apply and provides less mess.
-The benefits of liquid solution pre-emergents are that they provide a more even application and you can have more flexibility in terms of the level of concentration.
+The benefits of liquid solution pre-emergents are that they provide a more even application, and you can have more flexibility in terms of the level of concentration.
 Whatever you choose to kill your weeds depends upon your preference.

-Tools Needed:
+Tools Needed

-• Personal Protective Equipment (Gloves, Glasses, Mask)
+- Personal Protective Equipment (Gloves, Glasses, Mask, and more)

 Step 1: Prepare the Treatment Area.

-When applying pre-emergents, be sure to aerate the turf first, and not after applying the products.
-Aeration can break the seal over the ground and around the seeds which makes the pre-emergents less effective.
 Aeration should be done in early fall and early spring for the best results.
 This is also a good time to check the temperature of your soil by using a soil thermometer.
-You’ll want to apply pre-emergent before the soil reaches 55 degrees.
+You will want to apply pre-emergent before the soil reaches 55 degrees.

 Step 2: Choose your Pre-Emergent Type

 Pre-emergents come in liquid, granular, and water-soluble forms.
 Each product type has its own advantages, so whichever type you end up using depends upon your weed type and personal preference.
-Granules tend to be easier because they are ready to use and application rates are intended for smaller turf areas, like lawns.
-But liquid pre-emergents give you the benefit of an even application and flexibility in terms of level of concentration and are great for larger turf areas.

 Step 3: Apply Your Pre-Emergent